The best time of year to visit the Dolomites depends on what you want to do.

 - Sesto/Sexten Webcams

 June marks the beginning of the summer season.
-It’s a great time to visit the Dolomites for casual day hiking, cycling, and road tripping.
-June is outside of the main tourist season, so it feels more relaxed and less congested, though by no means empty.
+Itโs a great time to visit the Dolomites for casual day hiking, cycling, and road tripping.
+June is outside of the main tourist season, so it feels more relaxed and less congested, though of course not empty.

 It’s a great time of year to visit popular destinations, which are far too crowded in July and August, like Tre Cime di Lavaredo, Lago di Sorapis, Lago di Braies, Val di Funes, Prato Piazza.